-Lord quits British government for being late
+Lord briefly quits British government for being late

 Baroness Smith of Basildon, the opposition Labour party's leader in the House of Lords, sprang to her feet to assure Lord Bates he had no reason to resign over a "minor discourtesy."

+Several hours later, a statement from 10 Downing Street applauded Lord Bates' "typical sincerity" but said he had been convinced to keep his job.

+"His resignation was refused as it was judged this was unnecessary," a spokesperson for Prime Minister Theresa May said.
+"As a hard-working and diligent minister, it is typical of his approach that he takes his responsibilities to Parliament so seriously."

-Lord Bates is a frontbencher in Prime Minister Theresa May's Conservative government and was appointed Minister of State at the Department for International Development in 2016.
+Lord Bates is a frontbencher in May's Conservative government and was appointed Minister of State at the Department for International Development in 2016.
 He has served as deputy speaker and deputy chairman of the Lords before.

 He was first appointed to the House of Lords in 2008 and has quit his post before to go trekking in South America.